nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 You can try to keep authorization as a single step within the request-lifecycle but it is common for evolving systems to start spreading around their authorization logic across various steps.

-Try to get a good idea about your security requirements before you start designing the application and consider the available options within your framework and ecosystem (you should also read [this article on authorization models](https://dinolai.com/notes/others/authorization-models-acl-dac-mac-rbac-abac.html)).
+Try to get a good idea about your security requirements before you start designing the application and consider the available options within your framework and ecosystem (you should also read <a href="https://dinolai.com/notes/others/authorization-models-acl-dac-mac-rbac-abac.html" target="_blank">this article on authorization models</a>).

 If you are able to keep authorization simple and standardised it will definitely pay of in development speed, readability and future maintenance.
 I have never been fully satisfied with the authorization logic of any systems I've worked on; trade-offs between complexity and flexibility have to be made.